PowerStream engineering for power supplies, DC DC converters, battery packs and battery chargers

 Words for Power Supply Engineering

 Brick This is a standardized size for PCB mounted power supplies.
+Many of these modules also have the same pin-out so that they are interchangeable.
+They come in a wide variety of input and output voltages and powers, are usually fully isolated, and are highly efficient.
 I suppose that the term brick comes from the first engineer that dropped a power supply on his toe.
-It could have been worse!
 The brick power supply dimensions are as follows:

 Full brick 4.6 x 2.4 x 0.5 (116.8 x 61.0 x 12.7) mm